-As of end September 2020, SEK reported outstanding debt (including borrowing from credit institutions) of SEK325 billion, or 88% of its balance sheet.
-This reliance on confidence-sensitive funding is mitigated by funding diversification (virtually all long-term funding is issued in foreign currencies, with the largest concentration - about 72% - in US dollars followed by the Japanese yen - at 11% - as of end September 2020) and a strong track record of market access.
+As of end June 2021, SEK reported outstanding debt (including borrowing from credit institutions) of SEK281 billion or 90% of its balance sheet.
+This reliance on confidence-sensitive funding is slightly mitigated by funding diversification (virtually all long-term funding is issued in foreign currencies, with about 74% in US dollars and 10% in Japanese yen as of year-end 2020) and a strong track record of market access.
 Refinancing risks are limited as assets and liabilities are matched both by maturity and in terms of currencies, directly or through the use of derivatives.

-Although SEK is a registered credit institution, formally subject to the EU's Bank Recovery and Resolution Directive (BRRD), Moody's expects that that the Government of Sweden would inject capital - if needed - well ahead of any potential breach of SEK's minimum regulatory requirements, significantly reducing the risk of loss to all creditor classes.
+Although SEK is a registered credit institution, formally subject to the EU's Bank Recovery and Resolution Directive (BRRD), Moody's expects that the Government of Sweden would inject capital - if needed - well ahead of any potential breach of SEK's minimum regulatory requirements, significantly reducing the risk of loss to all creditor classes.

-SEK is considered a systemically important financial institution by the SNDO and, therefore, needs to fulfil the recapitalisation amount of the minimum requirement of own funds and eligible liabilities (MREL) with subordination requirements fulfilled by 1 January 2024.
+SEK is considered a systemically important financial institution by the SNDO and, therefore, needs to fulfill the recapitalisation amount of the minimum requirement of own funds and eligible liabilities (MREL) with subordination requirements fulfilled by 1 January 2024.
 The current MREL requirement would imply a senior non-preferred issuance needs of around SEK12 billion.
-However, the implementation of the updated EU Bank Resolution and Recovery Directive (BRRD2), which we expect to be finalised early in 2021, could prompt SEK to reduce its senior non-preferred issuance volume as banks likely will be allowed to use surplus capital instruments to meet the subordination requirements.
+However, the SNDO's proposal from 2 July suggest that the Swedish implementation of the updated EU Bank Resolution and Recovery Directive (BRRD2) may reduce SEK's senior non-preferred issuance volumes.